Pretty-Good-Freedom-Tech/bounties/neo4jrelay.md

 [nostream](https://github.com/Cameri/nostream): typescript, PostgreSQL.

-[nostrDB](https://github.com/damus-io/nostrdb) "an unfairly fast embedded nostr database backed by lmdb" - not a relay; "This entire design of nostrdb is copied almost entirely from strfry, the fastest nostr relay.
+[nostrDB](https://github.com/damus-io/nostrdb) - not a relay, but a database; "an unfairly fast embedded nostr database backed by lmdb."
+"This entire design of nostrdb is copied almost entirely from strfry, the fastest nostr relay.
 The difference is that nostrdb is meant to be embeddable as a C library into any application with full nostr query support."

 Many nostr relays use LMDB.
 One potential strategy would be to design this as an LMDB-to-neo4j ETL pipeline which could then be implemented using other relays including notedeck's nostrDb.